raspibolt/raspibolt/guide/bonus/lightning/cln.md

   $ node cl-rest.js
   ```

-* Now you should see a new folder being created in `/data/lightningd-plugins-available/c-lightning-REST-0.10.5/` called `certs` which contains the required `access.macaroon` for the next steps.
-Stop `cl-rest.js` by hitting CTRL+C.
+* Exit with Ctrl+C after RSA keys have been written.
+Now you should see a new folder being created in `/data/lightningd-plugins-available/c-lightning-REST-0.10.7/` called `certs` which contains the required `access.macaroon` for the next steps.

 * Go back to the "admin" user: